SourceryOne/Arduino-Sample-and-Hold/README.md

 <img align="right" src="SITH-frontpanel.png">
 S|TH is a simple arduino based Sample (or Track) and Hold with a bunch of nifty features like interna noise and adjustable output cv-range.
 Built with Port manipulation to support 10 bit output for 1023 step resolution.

 It is a DIY module, and uses an Arduino Nano as the brains of the module using Port manipulation with an r2r ladder for the CV output.
-I did a whole bunch of videos on the different aspects of this video which you can see here:
+I did a whole bunch of videos on the different aspects of this module which you can see here:

 Explaining PORT MANIPULATION: https://youtu.be/IoJasVtr0OA